nlebeck/CouchPotato/README.md

 # XboxControllerRemote

-The goal of this project is to write a program that lets you use your Xbox controller as a remote control when browsing Netflix, providing a similar experience to browsing Netflix on a game console.
-Depending on how things go, this project may be specialized to Netflix, or it may become a general mouse/keyboard emulator using an Xbox controller.
+This program lets you use your Xbox controller to browse video streaming services on your PC.
+By default, the Xbox controller acts as a mouse, but pressing the back button will put the controller into "keyboard mode," letting you use an on-screen keyboard to type in things like search keywords or login information.
+Currently, the program presents three hard-coded options for apps/websites to start (Netflix, Hulu, and Steam Big Picture mode), and it always opens websites in Internet Explorer, but in the future, the available apps and choice of browser will be customizable.

 ## Helpful resources that I used for this project